 The federal direct student loan program, established under the Higher Education Act, may result in reductions in the volume of loans made under the Federal Family Education Loan Program.
-If so, the administrator and the servicer may experience increased costs due to reduced economies of scale.
+If so, the servicer may experience increased costs due to reduced economies of scale.
 These cost increases could reduce the ability of the servicer to satisfy its obligations to service the trust student loans.
 This increased competition from the federal direct student loan program could also reduce revenues of the guarantors that would otherwise be available to pay claims on defaulted student loans.
 The level of demand currently existing in the secondary market for loans made under the Federal Family Education Loan Program could be reduced, resulting in fewer potential buyers of the student loans and lower prices available in the secondary market for those loans.
-The Department of Education also has implemented a direct consolidation loan program, which may reduce the volume of loans outstanding under the Federal Family Education Loan Program and result in prepayments of student loans held by the trust.
+The Department of Education also implemented a direct consolidation loan program, which may reduce the volume of loans outstanding under the Federal Family Education Loan Program and result in prepayments of student loans held by the trust.

-The Higher Education Act or other relevant federal or state laws, rules and regulations may be amended or modified in the future in a manner that could adversely affect the federal student loan programs as well as the student loans made under these programs and the financial condition of the guarantors.
+Changes In Law May Adversely Affect Student Loans, The Guarantors, The Depositor Or The Sellers And, Accordingly, Adversely Affect Your Securities The Higher Education Act or other relevant federal or state laws, rules and regulations may be amended or modified in the future in a manner that could adversely affect the federal student loan programs as well as the student loans made under these programs and the financial condition of the guarantors.
 Among other things, the level of guarantee payments may be adjusted from time to time.
-Future changes could affect the ability of SLMA, the other sellers, the depositor or the servicer to satisfy their obligations to purchase or substitute student loans.
+Future changes could affect the ability of the sellers, the depositor or the servicer to satisfy their obligations to purchase or substitute student loans.
 Future changes could also have a material adverse effect on the revenues received by the guarantors that are available to pay claims on defaulted student loans in a timely manner.
 We cannot predict whether any changes will be adopted or, if adopted, what impact those changes would have on any trust or the securities that it issues.

-Beginning for loans disbursed on or after July 1, 1999, a master promissory note may evidence any student loan made to a borrower under the Federal Family Education Loan Program.
+The Use Of Master Promissory Notes May Compromise The Indenture Trustee's Security Interest In The Student Loans Beginning for loans disbursed on or after July 1, 1999, a master promissory note may evidence any student loan made to a borrower under the Federal Family Education Loan Program.
 If a master promissory note is used, a borrower executes only one promissory note with each lender.
 Subsequent student loans from that lender are evidenced by a confirmation sent to the student.
 Therefore, if a lender originates multiple student loans to the same student, all the student loans are evidenced by a single promissory note.